jenjch/banhMiLog/README.md

 ## Composition of Application

-Once deployed, the app allows users to add names of banh mi (vietnamese sandwiches), which renders them on the left side of the page along with a "devour" button.
+Once deployed, the app allows users to add names of banh mi, which renders them on the left side of the page along with a "devour" button.
 Once the devour button is clicked, it will move the banh mi entry to the right side of the page.

 The mySQL database is updated with each action.